prajjwalsony/Web-Application-for-Online-Food-Order/README.md

-# Web Application for P2P Chat, File Transfer and Live Gaming on a Local Network
+# Web Application for Online Food Order

 ## Project Overview

-Web Application for Online Food Order
+A simple web application for the demonstration of Rest API, Database handling, Dynamic content loading, Isolated design and error handling

 ## Key Features